Disk Evolution Study Through Imaging of Nearby Young Stars (DESTINYS): V721 CrA and BN CrA have wide and structured disks in polarised IR: Observational results

 \section{Observational results}

-In this section, we calculate consistently the stellar properties of both targets and describe the appearance of their disks from our new near-IR images obtained with the Spectro-Polarimetric High-contrast Exoplanet REsearch facility, or SPHERE \citep{Beuzit+2019:SPHERE}.
+In this section we describe how we calculated consistently the stellar properties of both targets and describe the appearance of their disks from our new NIR images obtained with the Spectro-Polarimetric High-contrast Exoplanet REsearch (SPHERE) facility \citep{Beuzit+2019:SPHERE}.